-The park is quite large with 1,500-acres available for fun recreation that includes picnics, hiking, fishing, boating, seasonal hunting programs and disc golf.
+The park is quite large, with 1,500 acres available for fun recreation that includes picnics, hiking, fishing, boating, hunting, and disc golf.
 RV campers can enjoy Fort Massac's 50 electric campsites that have a mixture of 30 and 50 amp connections.
-Camping is available all year round but is walk-in only during off peak.
+Camping is available all year round but is walk-in only during the off-season.
 Peak season at Fort Massac State Park runs from March until the end of September.

-Fort Massac State Park is located in Metropolis, Illinois.
-The park is right on the border to Kentucky with the Ohio river separating the two states.
-Due to it's location in Metropolis the park is very easy to access and is close by to services and amenities.
-The park is accessible from E 7th Street in Metropolis and an unnamed road that is located to the east.
-Not many people use this unnamed road but you can access it from Brigade Road.
-Besides Metropolis there are a few other small towns near the park, including Paducah, Mermet and Lone Oak.
+Fort Massac State Park is located on the southern tip of Illinois in Metropolis.
+The park is right on the border to Kentucky, with the Ohio River separating the two states.
+Due to its location in Metropolis, the park is very easy to access and is close to services and amenities.
+Besides Metropolis, there are a few other small towns near the park, including Paducah, Mermet, and Lone Oak.

-The terrain around the park is very easy to navigate since the city and surrounding roads are very flat.
-There are trees lining the roads, but they are not close enough to where overhanging branches could cause damage to your RV.
-During the wintertime it is common for snow to fall in and around the area, so make sure you call ahead and check with the park office before you begin your journey if snow is around.
+The terrain around the park is straightforward to navigate since the city and surrounding roads are very flat.
+There are trees lining the roads, but they are generally not close enough to where overhanging branches could cause damage to your RV.
+During the wintertime, it is common for snow to fall in the area, so make sure you call ahead and check with the park office before you begin your journey.

 Fort Massac State Park Campground has some lovely facilities that will make you feel comfortable during your stay.
-The park has 50 sites available for RV camping that are level and some are shady.
-All 50 of the sites have electric connections that are either 50 amp or 30 amp and all of the sites are back-in only.
-If you are looking to camp on a site that is close to the river you can reserve any of the furtherest east campsites and they will be near the riverbank.
+The park has 50 sites available for RV camping that are level and shady.
+All 50 of the sites have electric connections that are either 50-amp or 30-amp, and all of the sites are back-in only.
+If you are looking to camp on a site that is close to the river, you can reserve any of the furthest east campsites, and they will be near the riverbank.

-The campground has some great amenities, including toilets, shower blocks, water collection points, a dump station, picnic tables and fire pits.
-The campground is pet friendly and you should be able to get cell phone service on any network.
-During the winter the park will be very quiet as opposed to the summertime.
-Reservations are required during the peak season and during the off peak season the campground is walk-in only.
+The campground has some great amenities, including toilets, shower blocks, water collection points, a dump station, picnic tables, and fire pits.
+The campground is pet-friendly, and you should be able to get cell phone service on any network.
+While site lengths vary, the max RV length that can be accommodated is 65 feet.
+During the winter, the park will be very quiet as opposed to the summertime.
+Reservations are required during the peak season, and during the off-season, the campground is walk-in only.

-The Fort Massac State Park Visitor Center and historic site is open throughout the year and is a must visit if you want to learn more about the park.
+The Fort Massac State Park Visitor Center and historic site is open throughout the year and is a must-visit if you want to learn more about the park.
 For those interested in the history of the fort, the historic site has the archaeological outline of the original site built at Fort Massac.
-Along with this, there is also a replica of an 1802 American Fort that once stood on the site.
+There is also a replica of an 1802 American Fort that once stood on the site.
 The Visitor Center has a reception area that features information on the fort and the surrounding area.
 There is also a history video about Fort Massac and a prehistoric artifact display that is highly recommended.